• Skip to primary navigation

 • Preheat the oven to 400°F and adjust a rack to the center.

-• Place the pan over medium heat and add the onion and garlic.
-Sauté, stirring every few minutes, until the onions are golden brown, about 15 minutes.
+• Sauté onions and garlic.
+Coat the bottom of a large, fairly deep skillet (about 14-inch) with ¼ cup of olive oil.
+Place the pan over medium heat and add the onion and garlic.
+Sauté, stirring every few minutes, until the onions begin to brown, about 10 minutes.

-• Season both sides of the chicken pieces with a bit of salt and pepper.
+• Sear the chicken.
+Season both sides of the chicken pieces with salt and pepper.
 Move the onions and garlic to the sides of the pan and add the chicken.
 Sauté just to brown the surface, about 1 minute per side.
-Remove the chicken from the pan and place it on a large plate.
-Set aside.
+Remove the chicken from the pan and place it on a large plate and set it aside.

-• Cover the pan with a lid or foil and place it in the preheated 400°F oven.
+• Bake.
+Cover the baking dish with a lid or foil and place it in the preheated 400°F oven.
+Cook just until the chicken is cooked through, about 15 to 20 minutes.

-• Remove from the oven and let the dish rest for 10 to 15 minutes before serving.
+• Cool and serve.
+Remove the dish from the oven and let it sit for about 15 minutes before serving.

-Keywords chicken for family dinner, comfort food recipes for fall and winter, chicken for dinner parties
+Keywords chicken for family dinner, comfort food recipes for fall and winter

 Have you tried this recipe?I'd love to see it on Instagram!
 Tag me at @cookingontheweekends or leave a comment & rating below.